-It is all about internal capacity of IMED on project monitoring & evaluation.
-As monitoring & evaluation are not merely routine tasks so institutional capacity, budget, power and scope of IMED concerning monitoring and evaluation are urgent for better evaluation of the projects.
-Amount of budget allocated for monitoring & evaluation is a matter of consideration because budgets are quite related with to what extent monitoring should be done.
-Whether staff of IMED and projects is satisfied with its capacity is related with outcome evaluation.
+It is all about the internal capacity of IMED on project monitoring & evaluation.
+As monitoring & evaluation are not merely routine tasks, institutional capacity, budget, power and scope of IMED concerning monitoring and evaluation are urgent for better evaluation of the projects.
+The amount of budget allocated for monitoring & evaluation is a matter of consideration because budgets are quite related to what extent monitoring should be done.
+Whether staff of IMED and projects are satisfied with its capacity is related to outcome evaluation.
 Power and scope of IMED should also be considered for measuring capacity of IMED.